icoderone/NHT/diyfoundation/diyfoundation.rst

 Install Foundation VM
 ++++++++++++++++++++++

-Open \https://*<Node D cvm IP:10.21.xx.32>*:9440 in your browser and log in with the following credentials:
+Open \https://*10.21.xx.32*:9440 in your browser and log in with the following credentials:

 - **Username** - admin
 - **Password** - techX2019!